Data is becoming increasingly important in marketing, especially in digital.

 In this case, Google Analytics can really simplify ROI calculation.
 Goals and their monetary values should be implemented in Google Analytics, and it does the rest of the job.
 For example, if we had 10 inquiries for parcels, 1 inquiry for a mobile home and 1 inquiry for a bungalow with an investment of 3000€ in an advertising campaign, we wouldn’t have a positive ROI.
 But, if we had 6 parcel inquiries, 4 mobile home inquiries, and 3 bungalow inquiries, we would have a positive ROI with the same investment.

-One of the most important things in this process is to analyze historical data to find out how many inquires resulted in some sort of service or product use (sales).
+One of the most important things in this process is to analyse historical data to find out how many inquires resulted in some sort of service or product use (sales).
 In other words, the conversion rate from a lead to a customer.
 When you have that data, you can easily assign a monetary value to your goals.
 After that, all you need is an Analytics Specialist who can implement that data within Google Analytics, and provide you with a nice custom report.
 With it, you can see if your campaigns have a positive ROI in real time, and it doesn’t matter if you don’t have an e-commerce website.